michanto/cdk-orchestration/API.md

 - *Implements:* aws-cdk-lib.IAspect

-Writes the names and types of all symbols on a construct to tree.json.
+Writes the names and types (or path in the case of Construct-valued properties) of all symbol properties of a Construct to tree.json.

 #### Initializers <a name="Initializers" id="@michanto/cdk-orchestration.ServiceInspectorAspect.Initializer"></a>